loopandlearn/news/docs/edition/2024-11-27.md

 **Speaker Series Presentation: Sequel twiist AID System**

 Come hear the Sequel team tell us about the [twiist AID](https://www.twiist.com/what-is-twiist) system and have your questions answered.
-The twiist system is the FDA-approved integration of Loop with a new pump (twiist) and CGM (Libre) combination.
+The twiist system is the FDA-approved integration of an earlier version of Loop with a new pump (twiist) and CGM (Libre) combination.

 We will be hearing from: